10.20.2010

 FILTER DETROIT is the little sister of FILTER; a platform for international contemporary art and culture.

+FILTER DETROIT researches structural and cultural processes of transformation in the urban landscape of Detroit.
 FILTER DETROIT is a research residence for artists and cultural producers and makers from Detroit and outside of Detroit.

 FILTER DETROIT collaborates with Detroit’s cultural institutions and initiatives as well as internationally.